mstocco/mariostoc.co/content/traininglog/20210228-ironman2021-26weeksout.md

 Each day, I am slowly returning to my good self.
 When the socks went on this morning, I hit the end of range in my L5 joint without the an accompanying jolt of pain.
 Overall, I am scoring this injury as 90% back to health.
 Maybe by the weekend I will be doing more that walk or swim.

+This afternoon, I had an epiphany moment when I was working with Michelle from The Athlete Centre; more movement pattern discovery and core engagement work.
+I was surprised to be able to bend over and touch my toes.
+I am looking forward to getting back at training sooner than later.

 <!---->
 ## THURSDAY MAR 04